20 Alcohol-Infused Healthy Bites

 Alcohol and healthy are two words we don’t often see together when we’re talking about weight loss—and usually for good reason.
 Chugging back those mixed drinks, malt beverages, and creamy beers can leave you bloated, dehydrated, and craving greasy foods.
 Instead of taking in those unnecessary liquid calories that come with drinking, get your buzz going with a bite of food.
 The secret behind consuming alcohol on a diet?
 Moderation!

-Not only do you still get to enjoy your favorite spirits and keep your beach body, these healthy booze-filled bites are loaded with good-for-you nutrients and vitamins.
-From dinners to desserts (and okay, a couple beverages), alcohol can be infused in tons of enjoyable treats that won't deem your diet donezo.
-And if you want to share but your buddy needs a little coaxing, remind him or her of these 23 Surprising, Healthy Benefits of Alcohol!
+Not only do you still get to enjoy your favorite spirits and keep your beach body, these healthy, alcohol-infused bites are loaded with good-for-you nutrients and vitamins.
+From dinners to desserts (and okay, a couple of beverages), alcohol can be infused in tons of enjoyable treats that won’t deem your diet donezo.
+If you need even more reason to you to try these alcoholic food recipe ideas, remind yourself of these health benefits of alcohol!

 Pina Colada Popsicles

 Take a trip to the tropics with a healthified version of the tasty island drink!
 Make Pina Colada popsicles by blending pineapple, coconut milk, coconut water and rum.
-Freeze for 12 to 24 hours in plastic cups with a stick for holding (or those fancy popsicle freezer molds found as #12 on our list of 20 Genius Healthy Cooking Gadgets).
+Freeze for 12 to 24 hours in plastic cups with a stick for holding (or those fancy popsicle freezer molds found as #12 on our list of healthy cooking gadgets).
 Coconuts have some pretty amazing nutrients that will benefit your hair, skin, and even energy.
 Plus, it tastes awesome!
 These treats are a refreshing snack that can give you the buzz without the bloat!

 Boozy Melon Salad